 Said in a rudimentary way, Mindfulness is often trying to achieve peace, and calm through awareness, and in that way one might say that it has a goal of coming to a particular ‘state of mind’; as ‘the observer’ of thoughts feelings and reactions.
 It can be said to want to achieve a stillness of the ‘mind’ and being present in the ‘now’.

 In Focusing, the goal is to give inner space to what is going on in the ‘body’, so that what is there can be accompanied in the unfolding of its own, innate change process.
-Hence, one thing we could say that Focusing is trying to achieve (if anything) change.
+Hence, one thing we could say that Focusing is trying to achieve (if anything) is to be with an allow the change that wants to and tries to happen.
+This can be done by for instance ‘asking a question inside, and waiting for a kind of an answer’.

 On the other hand, I would like to call on one of my first Focusing teachers’ words here: “In Focusing, there is all the time in the world for nothing to happen”.
 From that point of view, one might also say that Focusing opens up a space where change can happen if it wants to.

 Another thing Focusing looks to achieve is the “aha-moment.
 This is connected to getting in touch with your inner knowing about your situation – this ‘more’ that we ‘know’, sometimes called ‘the wisdom of the body’.
-This is called Felt Sense.
+This is called Felt Sense, and is a quite specific kind of human bodily experiencing.

 1.2.
 Felt Sense – a feature of Focusing – and ‘the body’

 Hence, one big difference is the Felt Sense, (coined by Eugene Gendlin, founder of Focusing) which is central to Focusing (the practice is also sometimes called Felt Sensing).
 Having a Felt Sense form of the whole of a situation, might be said to be a goal of Focusing.
-This might be connected to what Gendlin once said: “In Mindfulness you go to the door, whereas in Focusing you open the door and go ‘downstairs’ (freely remembered).
+This might be connected to what Gendlin once said: “The way most people I’ve spoken with practice mindfulness is that they sit upstairs and everything comes up the stairs and they say, Oh, he’s angry, Oh, he is this,and Oh, he is that.
+They just sit upstairs and look at it all.
+I say, No!
+Go downstairs!
+But of course, not back into the feelings, rather the body feel of the whole thing.
+Then you have a felt sense, and that is how you can truly detach.
+Just being frozen upstairs is a kind of strong discipline, but it doesn’t give you the body easing, the body shift.
+If you are just the observer, you don’t change» (Heuman 2011 – Focusing, in The Tricycle).
 This is connected to the view of the ‘body’ as a place where our knowing of situations can ‘come’.

 In Focusing the Body is seen as a knowing organism, which means that you can tap into your own knowing by attending, with active, open curiosity, to your lower body, such as your chest, stomach, and belly.
 In Focusing you wait for ‘something’ to arise ‘in there’, that can give you a ‘more’ about whatever situation you are in.
-For more about the Felt Sense, I will write another piece later.
+For more about the Felt Sense, check this post out.

 1.3.
 Modes of practice – alone vs. partnership